syedkhizarrayaz/AI-Image-Generation-Social-Media/README.md

 # AI-Image-Generation-Social-Media
 AI image generation social media using dalle API.
+It is a MERN stack app.
+Photos are stored in Cloudinary for performance enhancement.

 # To Run Front-End
 * npm install